formfcw/directus-extension-flexible-editor/README.md

 6. Set the `Item Duplication Fields` for your junction collection (`xxxx_editor_nodes`) in the data model settings.
 This is required for `copy & paste` or `drag & drop` to work.

-    > **Tip**: If you set up Flexible Editor in the same way foron different collections, you can copy and paste the duplication settings via `Copy Raw Value` from the field menu — by clicking on the “Item Duplication Fields” label.
+    > **Tip**: If you set up Flexible Editor in the same way for different collections, you can copy and paste the duplication settings via `Copy Raw Value` from the field menu — by clicking on the “Item Duplication Fields” label.

 ### Things to keep in mind